Are you trying to figure out how to create a website? Today you will find out!

-Widgets are preset modules or pieces of code that add to a certain function which will prove useful for your website in some capacity or the other.
+Widgets are preset modules or pieces of code that add to a certain function that will be helpful for your website in some capacity or the other.
 Your sidebars, footers and headers can be loaded with widgets.

 As you can see in the above screenshot, there 6 widgets in the sidebar.
-These widgets include a search bar, a recent posts widget, recent comments, archives, categories and meta.
+These widgets include a search bar, a recent posts widget, recent comments, archives, categories, and meta.
 Then you can see 4 footer areas where you can add widgets just the same.
-The number of footer, header and sidebar areas available to you depends on the theme you are using.
+The number of footers, header, and sidebar areas available depends on your theme.

 Widgets are not plugins, but they are small chunks of code that add a bit of function.
-Sometimes it may help with navigation, sometimes with social media, you can even use to add HTML to a text widget which will function as coded to do so.
-So widgets are a very useful tool but you need to learn a bit about them before you can use them to the fullest.
+Sometimes it may help with navigation, sometimes with social media, you can even use it to add HTML to a text widget which will function as coded to do so.
+So widgets are a very useful tool, but you need to learn a bit about them before using them to the fullest.

 Menus (Appearances > Menu)

-You may have seen websites with menus on the top or the side and even at the bottom.
+You may have seen websites with menus on the top of the side and even at the bottom.
 We can do all of this.